BabylonJS/OldDocumentationSite/content/classes/3.1/ImageProcessingConfiguration.md

 Gets wether the image processing is applied through a post process or not.

 Sets wether the image processing is applied through a post process or not.
+### isEnabled : boolean

+Gets wether the image processing is enabled or not.

+Sets wether the image processing is enabled or not.
 ### onUpdateParameters : [Observable](/classes/3.1/Observable)&lt;[ImageProcessingConfiguration](/classes/3.1/ImageProcessingConfiguration)&gt;

 An event triggered when the configuration changes and requires Shader to Update some parameters.